kharioki/custom-sidemenu/README.md

 ## Custom SideMenu

 This is a custom side menu for android and iOS apps built with Expo.
+This doesn't need navigation to handle the menu open and close

 ### Something like this !!!